Hi, I'm Kate (she/her)

 With over 15 years of experience in management and leadership roles, I know firsthand the impact on neurodivergent wellbeing, when workplace environments and systems do not cater to the diverse needs of its employees.
 Likewise, I have observed the joys and benefits to individuals, teams and workplaces when they have fostered inclusive and supportive workplaces.

-I bring both professional and lived experience to my work with businesses and organisations and I’m passionate about helping organisations embrace neurodiversity, not as a challenge to overcome, but as an incredible strength that drives creativity, innovation, and collaboration.
+I bring both work-based and lived experience to my work with organisations and I’m passionate about helping them embrace neurodivergence, not as a challenge to overcome, but as an incredible strength that drives creativity, innovation, and collaboration.

 Values-Led Practice